donundeen/C4/README.md

 TODOs:

+- Comment Replies broken?
+- "code snippets" - not a great term for what it's doing right now.
+- Bug: "copy" and "save to library" icons appear even when user is not logged in.
+- MVP: functionality for persisting data for a widget on a pageid level. eg, to make a "this object comments" widget, or something like that.
+-- requires a "persistence proxy" - store to mongo
 - BUG: there's a BUG when requireWidgetData wants the data and html output of a widget.
-- MVP: functionality for persisting data for a widget on a pageid level. eg, to make a "this object comments" widget, or something like that.
 - MVP: elastisearch integration: proxy and helper functions
 - MVP: insert code: pageid, pagetype, pageurl
 - MVP: Help Text
 	- MVP: "How to use this app" - bare minimum
-- MVP need an image proxy as well.
 - MVP: Make some useful templates and examples
 	- a few culutural APIs
 - BUG sometimes the jsbin doesn't run on page load, sometimes it doesn't even show.